Discuss the etiology, pathology, diagnosis, clinical features, and management of tetanus.

 Tetanus Pathology:

-Tetanus occurs due to absorption of soluble exotoxin from the site of infection.
+Tetanus occurs due to absorption of a soluble exotoxin from the site of infection.

 Implantation of tetani pores into wound